-As you read how Francoise, Mamola, Vera, and Prerna are using their God-given talents and dreams in transformative ways, we invite you to come alongside other HOPE-network clients by using what God has placed in your hands to give a Gift of HOPE.
+As you read how Gisele, Mamola, Vera, and Danilo are using their God-given talents and dreams in transformative ways, we invite you to come alongside other HOPE-network clients by using what God has placed in your hands to give a Gift of HOPE.

 Explore stories of clients using what God has placed in their hands to provide a brighter future for their families.

 Choose gifts for your loved ones.
 Each gift represents how HOPE-network clients put your donations to work in their communities.
 Your gift will not directly purchase inventory or supplies but will rather be designated toward HOPE’s work in that region.

 Place your order and tell your friends and family about the gift by sending them a card.

 Your gift will not directly purchase inventory or supplies but will rather be designated toward HOPE’s work in that region.
 HOPE International reserves the right to allocate 10 percent of all designated gifts toward administrative expenses.